RexSOFT-ware12/payroll/README.md

 # payroll

-Built Unniversity of Energy and Natural Resources
+Built for University of Energy and Natural Resources

 The system is used as a payment system for lectures at every month